brianhill/ancient-astronomy/daily_schedule-term_2.md

 * To contemplate as you prepare for the upcoming moon plotting assignment (Assignment 4): [Waning gibbous moon high in the *western* morning sky on Tuesday, Sept.
 5](./resources/MorningMoonSept5.jpeg) &mdash; Is it fair to describe it as being &ldquo;ahead&rdquo; of the Sun?
 (Why?) &mdash; If you saw it in the west after sunset (which you will starting soon) would it then be fair to say it had fallen *behind* the Sun? &mdash; What does it even mean to be &ldquo;ahead&rdquo; or &ldquo;behind&rdquo; something that passes by daily? &mdash; If you are behind, aren't you just ahead of the next day's occurrence?
 * Preparation for Monday, Sept.
 18 &mdash; As Assignment 3, complete [Charting the Zodiac kit](./assignments/ChartingTheZodiac/index.html) &mdash; Since Saturday, Sept.
 17 you have been plotting the motion of the waxing crescent Moon and will continue taking position data and plotting it on the [Moon Plotting Chart](./assignments/MoonPlottingChart.pdf) through Thursday, Sept.
 21 (see especially Evans Section 1.11, p.
 58) &mdash; The reading for Monday is through Evans Section 2.10 p.
 105 &mdash; Come visit me at the West Duplex if you want to use my Starship Earth celestial sphere to do parts of Exercise 2.10 on p.
 105 &mdash; The geometry is now getting challenging!
 * Monday, Sept.
-18 &mdash; [Tycho Brahe at Uraniborg mural](./resources/Tycho-Brahe-Mural-Quadrant.jpg) which makes it very clear how altitude and right ascension were measured at his observatory &mdash; A [Systematic introduction to the Lenart Sphere](/heavenly-mathematics/resources/lenart_sphere/lenart_sphere.html) for performing celestial sphere calculations by drawing and measuring angles
+18 &mdash; [Tycho Brahe at Uraniborg mural](./resources/Tycho-Brahe-Mural-Quadrant.jpg) which makes it very clear how altitude and right ascension were measured at his observatory &mdash; A [Systematic introduction to the L&eacute;n&aacute;rt Sphere](/heavenly-mathematics/resources/L&eacute;n&aacute;rt_sphere/L&eacute;n&aacute;rt_sphere.html) for performing celestial sphere calculations by drawing and measuring angles
 * Preparation for Thursday, Sept.
 21 &mdash; Continue making Moon observations on the evenings of Sept.
 18, 19, 20, and 21 &mdash; The time of observation is much less critical now because there is longer between sunset and moonset &mdash; 7:45pm or somewhat later is best for the Moon observations because it is dark enough after 7:45pm to make out many stars &mdash; Put completed [Moon plotting charts](./assignments/MoonPlottingChart.pdf) in my mailbox on Friday, Sept.
 22 &mdash; Come by my home office to use my Starship Earth celestial sphere to do exercises like those in Evans Section 2.6 and 2.7 &mdash; Continue in Evans through Section 2.13, p.
 120 &mdash; I wanted to produce exercises that will cause you to learn to use the formulae  on p.
 105, but I haven't and so it will become part of Monday's assignment &mdash; You should get started though by doing Evans Exercise 2.10, Part 1
 * Thursday, Sept.
 21 &mdash; How much weaker is gravity at the Equator? &mdash; The difference between weight and mass

 ### Week 5 &mdash; Ascensions &mdash; Sundials

 * Preparation for Monday, Sept.
 25 &mdash; As Assignment 5, complete [Ascension and Spherical Trigonometry](./assignments/AscensionsAndSphericalTrigonometryAssignment.pdf) &mdash; Finish reading Chapter 2 of Evans &mdash; Choose a calculation from Chapter 2 that you believe is interesting and instructive and prepare to present it
 * Preparation for Thursday, Sept.
-28 &mdash; Clara and Mac are building and demonstrating [a sundial](./resources/SundialForDeepSprings.pdf) &mdash; Carried forward from last time, Hexi is going to present the latitude and solsticial days &mdash; Finally, also carried forward from last time, Brian is going to present culmination of Zodiacal constellations, following the Evans example on the middle of p.
-114 &mdash; The reading is to end of Evans Section 3.4, p.
+28 &mdash; Clara and Mac are building and demonstrating [a sundial](./resources/SundialForDeepSprings.pdf) &mdash; Carried forward from last time, Hexi is going to present the latitude and solsticial days &mdash; The reading is to end of Evans Section 3.4, p.
 141

+* Brian will prepare star charts for plotting the positions of Jupiter, Saturn, and Venus for the month of October &mdash; If you do a measurement about every three days, you will have good results by the end of the month

 ### Week 6 &mdash; Calendars